matematicasuperpiattamac/minetest/doc/lua_api.md

 #### `[sheet:<w>x<h>:<x>,<y>`

-Retrieves a tile at position x, y (in tiles, 0-indexed) from the base image, which it assumes to be a tilesheet with dimensions w, h (in tiles).
+Retrieves a tile at position x,y from the base image which it assumes to be a tilesheet with dimensions w,h.

 #### `[colorize:<color>:<ratio>`